“When words become unclear, I shall focus with photographs. When images become inadequate, I shall be content with silence.”

 — Ansel Adams

-Mélanie Wenger is a documentary photographer Founding Member of Inland.
+Mélanie Wenger is a french documentary photographer Founding Member of Inland.
 She is a National Geographic Explorer.
-She lives where she works, between Texas, Brussels, Paris and Cape Town.
 Graduate in Litterature and a Master's degree of journalism, she develops long-term documentary stories exploring photography, sound and video.
 She has been collaborating with Le Figaro Magazine, National Geographic, Stern, VSD, Liberation, La Libre Belgique, Le Vif/L'Express...

 In 2011, she started to work on the serie ' Wasted Young Libya ' which took her three years.